nerdocs/conjunto/README.md

 Pull requests and general ideas are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 The Conjunto project is open-source and licensed under the MIT License.
+Please keep in mind that Conjunto uses many other libraries, which may be under different licenses.